HigginTown/HouseDivided/README.md

 # HouseDivided
-This repo contains the data, scripts, notebooks, and images used for a project exploring voting behavior in the 114th United States Senate.
+This repo contains the relvant files exploring voting behavior in the 114th United States Senate.

 There is a [blog](http://www.adammassachi.com/senate-114/) with analysis and commentary on the preliminary results.
 Some of the inspiration for this project came from a [paper](http://www.stat.columbia.edu/~jakulin/Politics/) on the 2003 Senate.
 I have incldued their code in this project's repo, in the folder `senate-mining`, though I don't make use of any of it.